kurt-krueckeberg/kurt-krueckeberg.github.io/german_emigration_records.md

 -   [Diekmann, Norbert: Emigrants from Gronau and Epe](https://hf-gen.de/wp-content/uploads/informationen/amerikanetz/Auswanderer-aus-Gronau-und-Epe.pdf)

-    The PDF is a summary of the personal data on emigration collected by Norbert Diekmann in several episodes of the series "Emigrants and 'distant' relatives" in the Gronau and Epe civil register
+    The PDF is a summary of the personal data on emigration collected by Norbert Diekmann in several episodes of the series "Emigrants and
+    'distant' relatives" in the Gronau and Epe civil register.

 -   [Holz, Martin: List of Münsterland clergymen in 1882 in US-Münsterland Catholic communities](https://hf-gen.de/wp-content/uploads/informationen/amerikanetz/Aufstellung-M%C3%BCnsterl%C3%A4nder-Geistlicher-1882.pdf)